 Let us begin with a premise so extensively and intensively elaborated by Ayn Rand: that there should be no state intervention in the realm of the economy if we are to avoid totalitarian regimes.
 Ayn’s critique of the mixed economy system she first found in Soviet Russia and the US after World War II is rich and meticulously elaborated.
 It is impossible to summarise Objectivism (the philosophical background for this critique) in a few lines, but let us at least try to show the Objectivist conception of economics.
 In doing so, we already presuppose that what Ayn has to say about the individual ethics of Objectivism comes from the same source but has to be evaluated separately.
 And that will be done shortly.

-Lobbyists as costly by-product
+Lobbyists as a costly side effect

-States as living creatures!
+States as living beings!